Redstone Arsenal: Huntsville Arsenal

-As part of the mobilization leading to U.S. involvement in World War II, Huntsville Arsenal was established in 1941 to create a second chemical weapons plant in addition to one in Edgewood, Maryland.
+As part of the mobilization leading to U.S. involvement in World War II, Huntsville Arsenal was established in 1941 to create an inland chemical weapons plant in addition to one in Edgewood, Maryland.
 It was announced by the War Department on July 3, 1941.
 Over 550 families were displaced when the Army acquired the land, including over 300 tenants and sharecroppers.
 Most of the landowners were allowed to salvage their assets and rebuild elsewhere.
 The remaining buildings were almost all razed by the War Department.
 A land-use agreement was arranged with the Tennessee Valley Authority for the Army to use about 1250 acre of land along the Tennessee River.

 The military installation was originally composed of three separate entities: the Huntsville Arsenal and the Huntsville Depot (later the Gulf Chemical Warfare Depot), which were operated under the auspices of the Chemical Warfare Service; and the Redstone Ordnance Plant, operated by the United States Army Ordnance Department.
 The name Redstone drew on the region's red rocks and soil.

+In the immediate post-war era the Arsenal was used for research and development by German weapons rocket scientists who had been brought to the U.S. as part of Operation Paperclip.
+The team first worked on ballistic missiles, starting with V-2 rocket derivatives, before moving on to a series of ever larger designs.
+Many of their tests were carried out at White Sands Missile Range and flights between the two locations were common.
+In late 1956 the Army was relieved of most of its ballistic missiles in favor of similar weapons operated by the US Air Force.

+The German design team was spun off to become part of the newly founded National Aeronautics and Space Administration (NASA).
+The Cold War had moved to space, and the US intended to compete with the Soviet Union there as well as across the globe.
+The Arsenal served as the primary site for space launch vehicle design into the 1960s.